EtchedPixels/RC2014-ROM/README.md

 # Experimental CP/M ROM for Simple 80

-An (emulator tested only at this point) CP/M ROM for Simple 80
+A CP/M ROM for Simple 80

+# Firmware for the RC2014 8085/MMU System

+Boot ROM and bootblocks for RC2014 8085/MMU with either an ACIA or 16x50 for serial and with IDE CF or PPIDE disk interfaces.